 - Students are expected to conduct research utilizing current data sets under the continued mentorship of REU faculty.
-You will be completing a poster for presentation by the end of the month.
+You will present preliminary findings by the end of the month.

 - Students (with their mentors) are expected to present research findings in Fall or Spring at a professional conference, i.e. Eastern Psychology Association.
 Some assistance will be provided for travel and stay the conference.

 If you are pursuing an undergraduate degree, you may be interested in this training to become a trauma researcher.
 For more information, contact Ivan Castro at email@example.com, or call 315.443.5899.